Georgia DNP Programs - 2020 Rankings

-This post-BSN to DNP program comes with an opt-out option after completing the MSN and specialization-specific courses.
+This post-BSN to DNP degree comes with an opt-out option after completing the MSN and specialization-specific courses.
 To be eligible for this program you must have graduated from an accredited BSN program with a minimum GPA of 3.0.
 If you are considering the post MSN opt-out option to either fulfill personal or professional responsibilities, you can return back to complete the remaining DNP courses, provided it is done within four years.
 The total number of credits you require to earn the DNP will be around 77, with the exact number depending on the track you chose.
 Additionally, 1350 clinical hours must be completed to gain clinical expertise.
 Precisely, the coursework is divided into 43 credits of the MSN and FNP courses and the remaining 34 credits are in the DNP courses.
 The DNP portion includes nine credits in a clinical project and another nine credits in elective courses.

-If you are a licensed APRN who has completed an MSN program with a minimum GPA of 3.0, then by completing this DNP program you can achieve doctoral education while conveniently juggling through your current responsibilities.
+If you are a licensed APRN who has completed an MSN program with a minimum GPA of 3.0, then by completing this Georgia DNP program you can achieve doctoral education while conveniently juggling through your current responsibilities.
 Grounded in evidence-based knowledge, this online curriculum requires completing 37 credits and spans across six semesters.
 The program prepares you to work towards better health outcomes by designing health policies, managing nursing care, and enhancing healthcare leadership.

 Programs Offered: DNP